The Women of OpenVPN

 What types of obstacles (if any) have you had to overcome in your career?

-As a military wife I move every 1-2 years, which makes it incredibly difficult to maintain a traditional office job.
-And unfortunately, very few organizations offer legitimate remote work opportunities.
-This is a shame because a large number of computer-based positions can be done entirely remotely.
-For whatever reason, many companies are not willing to make the minor adjustments needed to take these jobs out of office, which directly impacts military dependent unemployment rates.
+As a military wife, I move every 1-2 years, which makes it difficult to maintain a traditional office job.
+And unfortunately, very few organizations offer legitimate remote work opportunities, which has a negative impact on the military community.
 I am very fortunate that OpenVPN offers so many remote positions – and if more companies follow that example, it could go a long way to reducing the staggering unemployment rates that military wives experience.

 As a contract writer, one of the most difficult obstacles is knowing how to set or raise your rates – and knowing how to say “no” to an opportunity that’s below your rates.
 I’m a people-pleaser, so learning how to say no was incredibly difficult!
 But I think I’ve grown a lot in that way and am grateful for the women leaders I’ve had who’ve encouraged me to negotiate and fight for my rates.
 It doesn’t always come naturally to us women to negotiate higher pay, so having women teach me how to do that was incredibly empowering.

 How do you think we as an industry can offer more support for women?